-5. DENIED.
+- 5. DENIED.
 Additionally, Defendants note that Plaintiffs' Complaint does not identify any DHS or ICE policy that allegedly denies or restricts telephone access.
 See generally Compl.
-(ECF No. 1).
+(ECF No. 1). - 6.
+DENIED.

-6. DENIED.
 Defendants lack sufficient information to admit or deny the numerous causes for continuances sought by Plaintiffs or other aliens in their removal proceedings, and, therefore, deny Plaintiffs' allegations regarding the causes of such continuances.
 Additionally, Plaintiffs' allegation regarding "some [aliens] who would accept a removal order much earlier in the process" appears to be pure speculation, to which no response is required.
 To the extent a response is required, Defendants deny this allegation.
-Defendants deny the remainder of the allegations in Paragraph 6.
+Defendants deny the remainder of the allegations in Paragraph 6. - 7.

-7. DENIED.
 Paragraph 7 contains Plaintiffs' proposed class definition and request to certify a class action, to which no response is required.
-To the extent a response is required, Defendants deny that Plaintiffs have stated claims sufficient to maintain a class under Federal Rules of Civil Procedure 23(a) and 23(b).
+To the extent a response is required, Defendants admit that the Court certified a class of "all current and future immigration detainees who are or will be held by ICE in Contra Costa, Sacramento, and Yuba Counties."
+See ECF No. 31.